limeleaf-collective/website/content/members/_index.md

 Limeleaf team members bring over six decades of collective experience in every facet of software development to the table.
 Our members have worked at [Google][2], [Electronic Arts][3], [ngrok][4], [Kinetic][5], [Harvard University][6], [RSA Security][8], [JWP (JW Player)][7], and others on a wide range of projects.

-With backgrounds spanning software engineering, systems design, project and product management, technical planning, R&D, and mission-critical deployments, we aim to provide our expertise to other industries so that they feel competitive in the modern tech world.
-We want to see your technology needs not only succeed, but also be sustainable long-term while keeping a close eye on security, privacy, and humane practices.
+After long careers in Big tech, we started Limeleaf to help others and share our expertise.
+Our team's skills in software engineering, systems design, project and product management, technical planning, R&D, and mission-critical deployments enable us to enhance your competitiveness in the tech industry.
+We aim to ensure your technology not only succeeds but also remains sustainable and secure, with a strong commitment to privacy and ethical practices.

 Limeleaf is proud to be a member-owned, democratically managed company, based in [Saratoga Springs, New York][1].
 We strive to embody the [Seven Cooperative Principles][9] in our work.